-The office of the University Controller of the City University of New York will mail all financial aid checks to your home address, unless you sign up for direct deposit or the CUNY Scholar Support prepaid card.
+The office of the University Controller of the City University of New York will mail all financial aid checks to your home address, unless you sign up for direct deposit.

 For more information about direct deposit, contact the Bursar's Office, room A-103, or call (212) 650-8705.

 If you do not receive your check in the mail within 10 days of the mailing date, or your check has been lost or stolen, be sure to come to the Financial Aid Office IMMEDIATELY.
 A "stop payment" must be placed on the check by CUNY's Office of the University Controller.
 It may take up to three (3) weeks to receive a replacement check.

-Should you have any questions about your Financial Aid checks, please come to the Financial Aid Office with your check stub(s) and purple and white Bursar's bill.
+Should you have any questions about your Financial Aid checks, please contact to the Financial Aid Office.

 If you receive a Federal Pell Grant check any time during the Fall semester, you will automatically receive a Federal Pell Grant check in the Spring semester, as long as you remain eligible.
 Financial aid checks for the 2015-16 academic year can be reissued as long as you remain eligible.
 Deadlines for requesting a reissue of a check are: